cloudControl/documentation/Add-on Documentation/Deployment/Cron.md

 ## What are cronjobs?

 On UNIX systems [cronjobs](http://en.wikipedia.org/wiki/Cron) are commands that are periodically executed.
-On exoscale however, there is no one node that the cronjob can run on.
-Therefore cronjobs on exoscale are periodical calls to a URL you specify.
+On CloudKilat however, there is no one node that the cronjob can run on.
+Therefore cronjobs on CloudKilat are periodical calls to a URL you specify.

 ## How does it work?